 Studies on Psilocybin Smoking Cessation

-First of all, the psilocybin itself wasn’t solely responsible for the results; they likely had a lot to do with the professional counseling given after the dose was administered.
+First of all, the psilocybin itself wasn’t solely responsible for the results.
+They likely had a lot to do with the professional counseling given after the dose was administered.
 Matthew Johnson, the head researcher on the study, explained that “quitting smoking isn’t a simple biological reaction to psilocybin, as with other medications that directly affect nicotine receptors.
 When administered after careful preparation and in a therapeutic context, psilocybin can lead to deep reflection about one’s life and spark motivation to change.”
 In other words, the psilocybin was, most likely, responsible for making people more open to counseling.
 The counseling was instrumental in causing the desired effect, though.
 Because of that, simply taking psilocybin probably won’t help much with smoking cessation.

 The second caveat is that the study was only conducted on 15 people, so that 60% of participants who seemingly quit smoking only consisted of nine people.
 That’s not really a large enough sample size to draw reliable conclusions.